 We invited Director of Food Sol at Babson College Rachel Greenberger and Director of Product Strategy at ripe.io Ami Patel to facilitate a conversation on the impact of blockchains for food.
 To date, much of the blockchain hype has centered on cryptocurrencies and fintech like Bitcoin.
 However, its potential for positive impact on global food systems runs far deeper—solving for food safety, transparency and traceability, fair price, and better access and new markets for farmers and food waste, among other systemic supply chain breakdowns.

-Ami Patel directs product strategy at ripe.io; a technology company creating the blockchain of food to achieve radical transparency, efficiency and improved quality to solve challenges around traceability, food safety, and regulatory compliance.
-Ami most recently headed product and brand strategy at an early startup in India aiming to redesign agriculture supply chains and develop natural, farm to fork food products for the Indian food delivery.
-Prior to that she has 4+ years working in management consulting at KPMG within their tech enablement and product strategy division.
+Ami Patel directs product strategy at ripe.io, a technology company creating the blockchain of food to solve challenges around traceability, food safety, and regulatory compliance.
+Ami most recently headed product and brand strategy at an early startup in India aiming to redesign agriculture supply chains and develop natural, farm-to-fork food products for Indian food delivery.
+Prior to this, she spent 4+ years working in management consulting at KPMG within their tech enablement and product strategy division.
 Ami is passionate about changing the trajectory of the food system by evolving the food experience and creating shared health prosperity for all its consumers.